Roasted Broccoli Bucatini

 - One minute before the pasta is cooked, put the sun dried tomatoes into the pasta water (you can also substitute our julienne cut in olive oil with Italian herbs).

-- Taste, adjust seasoning and serve.
+- Toss the pasta, taste, adjust seasoning and serve.